marcusbianchi/credit_analysis/README.md

 ## Unit Testing

-It was used a TDD approach to develop this project to run the test first you need to configure some environment variables that will be used:
+It was used a TDD approach to develop this project but to run the test first you need to configure some environment variables that will be used because there are some integration tests as well:
 ```shell
 export SCORE_URL=xxx
 export SCORE_KEY=xxx